Gv4rd10l/Secure-File-Storage-as-a-Service-Simulation/README.md

 Upon successful verification, grants access to cloud resources

 ## CTF
-- **Produse a man in the middle attack and try intercep data that are not encrypted**
+- **Produse a man in the middle attack and try to intercep data that are not encrypted**